-Four years ago, in my campaign for VP Asia, I offered two pledges - they were, "LCC: Low Cost Conference" and "Geotechnical Engineering of the people, by the people and for the people".
+Four years ago, in my campaign for VP Asia, I offered two pledges - they were, "LCC: Low Cost Conferences" and "Geotechnical Engineering of the people, by the people and for the people".
 LCC with low registration fee was realized three times in Nepal 2014 on natural disaster and mitigation, Asian Regional Conf.
 SMGE in Fukuoka, 2015, and Mini Symposium "New Concepts and New Developments in Soil Mechanics and Geotechnical Engineering" in Nagoya, 2016.
 I also organized a sustainability/maintenance conference in Mumbai, India, in 2016 in collaboration with colleagues of the Indian Geotechnical Society.

 Establishing financial sustainability for small member societies has been one of my concerns and helping host internationally valuable conferences combined with an exciting field excursion was my solution.
 The above-mentioned conference in Nepal (2014) was able to attract many international participants and the Society's financial basis was remarkably strengthened.
 The new motto "Geotechnical engineering for the people and with people" is touched upon in the next section.

-2) For JGS (Japanese Geotechnical Society)

-It is always tough to be a chief and take the final responsibilities but I was able to learn many lessons.

-■ Chief Editor of the Soils and Foundations Journal

-As the chief editor I was able to learn many practical points (both good and bad).
-Only the chief can learn real difficulties in managing an academic journal.

-As the President of JGS from 2014 to 2016

-Management for many members

-I steered activities and interest of more than 9000 members consisting of 7562 regular members as well as 920 student members and 843 company members.
+2) For JGS (Japanese Geotechnical Society), I was the Chief Editor of the Soils and Foundations Journal.
+As the President of JGS from 2014 to 2016, I steered activities and interest of more than 9000 members consisting of 7562 regular members as well as 920 student members and 843 company members.
+It is always tough to be a chief and shoulder responsibilities but I was able to learn many lessons.
+I solved the financial problem of the society by turning a 350 thousand US

-Financial problem

-I solved the financial problem of the society by turning a 350 thousand US \$ deficit several years ago into a 110 thousand \$ profit in 2015.

-Dissemination of knowledge

-I launched work to translate and internationally distribute all the technical standards of JGS so that experiences and good ideas might be shared by the international community.
-Consequently, JGS is recently more recognized by people as a valuable institution because of its many activities "for the people and with people."
-In 2009, I was the chief organizer of the JGS National Conference.
+\$ deficit several years ago into a 110 thousand \$ profit in 2015.
+I launched work to translate and internationally distribute all the technical standards of JGS so that experiences and good ideas might be shared by the international Consequently, community.
+JGS is recently more recognized by people as a valuable institution because of its many activities "for the people and with people."
+In 2009, I was the chief organizer the JGS National of Conference.
 I organized this big event with 1500 participants.